svaarala/duktape/doc/fastint.rst

 In addition to these, user code may have some practical dependencies, such as:

-* Being able to represent at least signed and unsigned 32 bits, so that all Ecmascript bit operations work as expected.
+* Being able to represent at least signed and unsigned 32 bits, so that all ECMAScript bit operations work as expected.

 * Being able to represent at least some fractional values.
 For instance, suppose a custom scheduler used second-based timestamps for timers; it